KeenanS04/RecipesAndRatings/README.md

 # Hypothesis Testing

-**Observation:** There is about a 12 minutes difference between the prepation times of healthy food and non-healhty food
+**Observation:** There is about a 12 minute difference between the prepation times of healthy food and non-healhty food

 **Null Hypothesis (h0):** There is no significant difference in the mean preparation time between recipes with the healthy tag and recipes without the healthy tag.